shitij-kpn/run-ffmpeg-bash-file/readme.md

-# Bash file for transcoding Videos
+# Splitting Videos into smaller chunks with different qualities

 ## Run in a folder with only the mp4 files